And a country with HOPE for the future of its natural heritage!

 PROJECT UPDATE!
 SAVINGSPECIES NEEDS YOUR HELP FOR THE NEXT PHASE OF THE PROJECT!

-If you look closely, you can see how this parcel also connects to the forests up and over the ridge--tremendously important to sustaining genetic diversity and food webs for rare and threatened wildlife.
+You can see the remaining parcels in between, and how they also connect to the forests up and over the ridge–tremendously important to sustaining genetic diversity and food webs for rare and threatened wildlife.

 Once completed, the corridor will stretch the roughly 3 km forested ridgeline that runs between the two reserves, thus developing a single continuous protected area approximately 1,000 hectares (almost 2,500 acres) in size.

 And you can help!
 Please support SavingSpecies’ Ecuador Forest Corridor Connectivity Project by donating:

 (Below are details about SavingSpecies’ first efforts to improve the forest corridor in Ecuador, and more information about the wildlife that depends on strong, healthy, intact forests to survive).